EyadMohammed1111/EyadMohammed1111/README.md

 Hey 👋, I'm Ayad Mohammad Al-Mustaa!
-I’m a Full Stack Desktop Developer with a strong foundation in C++ programming.
-I’m passionate about building applications and exploring new technology stacks.
-I’m eager to learn and expand my knowledge in web and mobile development to align with the needs of the company I’m applying for.
+I am a Full Stack Desktop Developer with a solid foundation in C++ and C#.
+While I have a basic understanding of web development and Flutter, I am committed to learning and growing in these areas to contribute effectively to the company I will be joining.
+Currently, I have completed two full-stack desktop projects, incorporating C# and databases.

-🧐 More About Me:
+More About Me:
-🔭 I’m currently exploring web development (Frontend & Backend) and mobile app development (Android).

-🌱 I’m always improving my skills and currently diving deeper into JavaScript, React, and Android development with Kotlin.

-👨🏻‍💻 Most of my work is showcased on my GitHub.
+🔭 I specialize in Desktop Development, and I am eager to expand my knowledge into Web Development and Mobile Development (Flutter, React).

+🌱 Although I haven’t worked with web technologies or Flutter professionally yet, I’m fully ready to learn and adapt to these fields as per the company’s needs.

+👨🏻‍💻 Currently, I’ve worked on two complete projects using C# and databases, and I’m constantly honing my skills.

-💬 Feel free to ask me anything about web technologies, mobile development, or any tech-related topic — I’m happy to help.
+💬 Feel free to ask me anything about C++, C#, or Desktop Development — and I’m open to discussing web and mobile development as well.

-📫 You can reach me at [Your LinkedIn or Email].
+📫 You can contact me on LinkedIn or via email.

-🔨 Languages and Tools:
-C++ (Desktop Development)

-HTML & CSS (Web Development)

-JavaScript & React (Frontend Development)

-Node.js (Backend Development)

-Kotlin (Android Development)
+Skills and Technologies:
+Desktop Development: C++, C#, SQL Databases

+Web Development (Learning): HTML, CSS, JavaScript, React

+Mobile Development (Learning): Flutter, Dart

-Git (Version Control)
+Version Control: Git

-Firebase (For mobile/web apps)